Ezekiel 44 – The Prince and the Priests

 iii.
 “The Jews tell us that he who comes within four cubits of the dead is defiled; and the law, though it determine not at what distance such are defiled, it doth determine that they are unclean till evening by touch or coming near the carcass of any but man, and the defilement by coming near a dead man lasted seven days.”
 (Poole)

 b.
-He must offer his sin offering: If the priest had to have contact with a dead body (as in the case of a close relative), then he had to follow the prescribed sacrifice for cleansing upon resuming priestly service.
+He must offer his sin offering: If the priest must have contact with a dead body (as in the case of a close relative), then he will have to follow the prescribed sacrifice for cleansing upon resuming priestly service.

 7. (28-31) The inheritance and provision for the priests.